Trump touts 'historic' June jobs report: 'Our economy is roaring back'

 "The United States economy added almost 5 million jobs in the month of June, shattering all expectations," Trump said.
 "The stock market is doing extremely well ... this is the largest monthly jobs gain in the history of our country."

-UNEMPLOYMENT RATE DROPS TO 11.1 PERCENT IN JNE AS JOB GROWTH BLOWS PAST EXPECTATIONS WITH 4.8M ADDED
+UNEMPLOYMENT RATE DROPS TO 11.1 PERCENT IN JUNE AS JOB GROWTH BLOWS PAST EXPECTATIONS WITH 4.8M ADDED

 Trump also took a swipe at presumptive Democratic presidential nominee Joe Biden, without naming him, warning that any effort to raise taxes would reverse economic gains.